NirbanPal/NirbanPal/README.md

 - 👨‍💻 Some of my projects are available at https://github.com/NirbanPal

-- 💬 Ask me about **Python, Django, DRF, Java, Javascript, Web Development**
+- 💬 Ask me about **Python, Django, DRF, Javascript, Web Development**

 - 📫 How to reach me **paulnirban007@gmail.com**